 Holding in farts can be harmful to your health - Photo: Getty Images

-The average person produces about 0.5 to 1.5 liters of gas per day.
-Most farts are odorless, but it is rare for people to risk farting in public, especially during important occasions/events or times.
+The average person produces between 0.5 and 1.5 liters of gas per day.
+Most farts are odorless, but it is rare for people to take the risk of farting in public, especially during important occasions/events or moments.

 So how does holding in farts affect our bodies?